 - The trust invests significantly in E-Commerce companies as defined above.
 E-Commerce companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products and services; the loss of patent, copyright and trademark protections; cyclical market patterns; evolving industry standards; decreased demand for new equipment; decreased demand for freight and logistics services; occupancy and rent levels of real estate; and frequent new product and service introductions.
-Negative developments in E-Commerce companies and related industries will affect the value of your investment more than would be the case in a more diversified investment. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services, health care and information technology sectors.
-Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends. - General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - The trust may invest in stocks of small and mid-size companies.
+Negative developments in E-Commerce companies and related industries will affect the value of your investment more than would be the case in a more diversified investment. - The trust is considered to be concentrated in securities issued by companies in the information technology sector.
+Negative developments in this sector may affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - The portfolio includes equity securities issued by operating companies in the health care sector.
+Negative developments in this sector may affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - The trust may invest in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks or larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.